Coordination Model

 Example: compact profile HIL

-In the scrum-compact profile, the single "superman" agent posts review request comments on GitHub issues at review gates (po:design-review, po:plan-review, po:accept).
+In the agentic-sdlc-minimal profile, three members collaborate — the engineer (handles architecture, development, and QE), the chief-of-staff (handles team management tasks), and the sentinel (handles merge gates).
+At review gates (human:po:design-review, human:po:plan-review, human:po:accept), the engineer posts review request comments on GitHub issues.
 The human responds with Approved or Rejected: <feedback> as an issue comment.
-The agent checks for responses each scan cycle and advances or reverts status accordingly.
+The engineer checks for responses each scan cycle and advances or reverts status accordingly.
 If no response is found, no action is taken — the agent never auto-approves.

 Example: scrum HIL

 In scrum, the human-assistant member acts as the PO's (Product Owner's) proxy.
-The human sends status updates and questions via RObot (Ralph's Telegram integration), and the human-assistant incorporates human guidance into team decisions.
+The human sends status updates and questions via RObot (Ralph's bridge integration - Matrix by default), and the human-assistant incorporates human guidance into team decisions.

 Related topics